 - Funding a New Enterprise

-Here are a few selected online courses that I completed in the past.
+Here are a few selected online courses that I completed in 2015.
 The data science series from John Hopkins University, offered via Coursera platform, include: R Programming, Statistical Inference, Exploratory Data Analysis, Getting and Cleaning Data, Reproducible Research, Regression Models, Practical Machine Learning, Developing Data Products, The Data Scientist’s Toolbox.

 The profound pleasure of learning something new, revising the prior understanding I established earlier, and applying that newly acquired knowledge is rarely second to the joy of any other activities.
 The only counter example I can think of is having a cup of tea in a conservatory and watching the rain during a thunder storm.
 Even in this particular case, one could augment the pleasure by reading a good book.